Gabrli/x-ray-nao-app/README.md

-# x-ray-robot-app - AI app for nano humaidal robot to diagnose bone fractures on x-ray pictures.
+# x-ray-nao-app - AI app for nano humaidal robot to diagnose bone fractures on x-ray pictures.

 &nbsp;
 ## 💡 About the project